WE REQUIRE EVERYONE WHO COMES TO OUR SUMMER SCHOOL TO AUDITION

 We’d like to encourage all candidates, where possible, to play their two prepared pieces from memory, so that they can really focus on improvising over the chord changes and interacting with the accompanying pianist.
 However, this is not obligatory and use of a lead sheet for these two pieces will not influence the outcome of the audition.
 For an example of a lead sheet click HERE.

 For guidance on how to write a leadsheet please click here

 In the case of piano or guitar auditions, the provided piano accompanist will take on the role of a jazz bass.

 Drummers will also be asked to play a variety of grooves and feels (using sticks, brushes and mallets) from a specific list of grooves found HERE.

-c) Ear test: listen to a couple of short phrases played twice on the piano.
-You will then be asked to play them back on your instrument (or sing them back if your main instrument is voice).
-To give you an idea of the evel of these you can download 2018’s ear tests here.
+c) Aural tests: You’ll be asked to listen to 2-3 short phrases, each played twice on the piano.
+You will then be asked to play them back on your instrument (or sing them back if your main instrument is voice or drums).
+For an example of aural tests you can download 2018’s ear tests HERE.

 d) Improvisation and harmonic understanding.
 We ask you to improvise over two simple chord progressions written especially for the audition, using accessible, standard jazz harmony.
 The first will use a simple progression of up to four chords, which will be repeated by the pianist, so that the candidate relies on their ears to work out the changes.
 The second will be a notated progression of up to eight chords using chord symbols.